ricardosouzamorais/customers-app/README.md

 ## Database

-A refactoring was done on provided SQLite database file for adding a column to represent the country and make easier to do the filter.
+A refactoring was done on the provided SQLite database file for adding a column to represent the country and make easier to do the filter.

 The script is located at: [microservice/src/main/resources/database/db-refactor.sql](microservice/src/main/resources/database/db-refactor.sql)